Man says he’s fugitive’s twin, demands to be released

 AUGUSTA, Ga.
-(AP) — A man claiming to have been mistaken for his twin fugitive brother will either be extradited back to Georgia or released from a Miami jail next week.
+(AP) — A man claiming to have been mistaken for his twin fugitive brother could either be extradited back to Georgia or released from a Miami jail next week.

-The Augusta Chronicle reports the 63-year-old told authorities he is Jean Vernet Prado, not his twin Raul Eduardo Prado.
+The 63-year-old told authorities he is Jean Vernet Prado, not his twin Raul Eduardo Prado, The Augusta Chronicle reported .
 Raul Prado was serving a 25-year sentence for trafficking marijuana in 2007 until his escape May 7 from a work detail in Augusta, Georgia.

 The man currently in custody was arrested the next day in Miami by a U.S. Marshal Regional Fugitive Task Force, but says he is not Raul Prado.